On a clique-building game of Erd\H{o}s: Concluding remarks

 \section{Concluding remarks}

 In this paper, we showed that in the games $\Clique(n)$ and Star$(n)$ introduced by Erd\H{o}s, Player 2 wins for most possible values of $n$.
-Towards trying to show that Player 2 in fact wins for all $n$ sufficiently large, it is natural to try and prove this for a more general set of games.
-There are many such games one could consider, and we mention one natural case here.
+In order to show that Player 2 wins for all $n$ sufficiently large, it is natural to try and prove this for a more general set of games.
+There are many such games one could consider; we mention one natural case here.